Skip to main content

 Virological surveillance update

-- A total of 132 surveillance samples were collected from patients presenting with ILI symptoms by sentinel GPs and community pharmacies during Week 22.
-Among these, the following pathogens were identified: 23 cases of rhinovirus, 8 cases of parainfluenza, 5 cases of adenovirus, 4 cases of C. pneumonia, 3 cases of human metapneumovirus, 3 cases of SARS-CoV-2, 2 cases of a seasonal coronavirus, 1 case of influenza A, 1 case of RSV, and 1 case of enterovirus.
-Data are current as of 04/06/2025.
+• A total of 259 surveillance samples were collected from patients presenting with ILI symptoms by sentinel GP's and community pharmacies during Week 48.
+Among these, the following pathogens were identified: 75 cases of influenza A, 34 cases of rhinovirus, 18 cases of RSV, 12 cases of human metapneumovirus, 10 cases of parainfluenza, eight cases of enterovirus, three cases of bocavirus, three cases of SARS-CoV-2, two cases of adenovirus, two cases of seasonal coronaviruses, and two cases C.pneumonia.
+Data are current as at 03/12/2025.

-- During week 22, 739 hospital and non-sentinel GP patient samples underwent full respiratory screen multiplex testing by Public Health Wales Microbiology, of which, four were positive for influenza.
+• During week 48, 1,356 hospital and non-sentinel GP patient samples underwent full respiratory screen multiplex testing by Public Health Wales Microbiology, of which, 244 were positive for influenza.
 A number of other causes of acute respiratory infection were identified (see full report).
 These tests are usually prioritised for symptomatic patients in hospitals, or less commonly community settings.

-- Confirmed RSV case incidence in children aged under 5 remains at baseline intensity levels.
+• Confirmed RSV case incidence in children aged under 5 increased in Week 48 and is now at very high intensity levels.

 Hospitalisations in confirmed cases of influenza and RSV